JBroks/booksy-reviews/README.md

 - **Edit / Delete buttons** - buttons that enable editing and deleting reviews and comments;

-- **All Reviews button** - buttons that redirects user from the hompage to the paginated collection page;
+- **All Reviews button** - buttons that redirects user from the homepage to the paginated collection page;

 - **View review button** - button that is linked to the view review page;

-- **Delete account button** - button that performs action of deleting an account and all votes, comments and reviews assocciated with it;
+- **Delete account button** - button that performs action of deleting an account and all votes, comments and reviews associated with it;

 - **Cancel buttons** - button that cancels update review or comment;

-- **Add review button** - button that submits the new review into the monngoDB database;
+- **Add review button** - button that submits the new review into the mongoDB database;

-- **Update review button** - button that submits the updated review in to the mongoDb database;
+- **Update review button** - button that submits the updated review in to the mongoDB database;

 - **Back to top button** - static back to top button was implemented at the bottom of the page so user can go back to the top of the page without scrolling back.
 The feature is especially useful on mobile devices.